ropensci/rcites/README.md

 ## Resources

+Building this package we benefited from:

+- [taxize](https://github.com/ropensci/taxize) that helps a lot in structuring this repository/package,
-- The structure of this repository/package was inspired by [taxize](https://github.com/ropensci/taxize);
+- the [Managing secret](the structure of this repository/package was inspired by) a very helpful vignette.
-- "Managing secrets" is a very helpful vignette for dealing with tokens https://cran.r-project.org/web/packages/httr/vignettes/secrets.html.